- What can you do if you think your daughter has an eating disorder?

 Try opening with a question (A) and then showing unconditional love (B).
 It could be as simple as:

 “Is something bothering you?
-You’re just such a kind and generous person, I don’t want anything to get in the way of your goals.
+You’re just such a kind person, I don’t want anything to get in the way of your goals.
 You work so hard at school and put so much effort into training for soccer and I’m so proud of who you are—all the thoughtful things you do.
 I don’t want you to walk around worrying about something we can figure out together.
-Two people can solve a problem faster than one … “
+2 people can solve a problem faster than one … “

-C. Be nonjudgmental.
 Be prepared to hear something that will surprise you.
 Consider possible scenarios the person you’re worried about could share so your mind is open.
 This preparation will help you stay composed.
 If your daughter has an eating disorder, she will be looking at your body language for cues on how much information to disclose.
 Often a child wants to protect parents from the truth, especially if they think you’ll react adversely.
 But if you want to get to the bottom of what’s going on, which will help your child both in the short and long term, you need to be respectful of things you don’t understand.

 Recognizing there is always a reason behind behaviour—even if you don’t know what it is, will help you be more accepting of experiences different from your own.
 Remember, disordered eating is a manifestation of something else that needs to be addressed; having a complicated relationship with food is a coping mechanism for an underlying issue that can be resolved.
 Getting on a path to recovery begins when your loved one is able to share what’s going on.
 Then you can seek the necessary support together.

-D. Be vulnerable.
 Be human.
 Kids are capable of more mature conversations than we give them credit for.
 Confide in your child.
 Tell her about something you’ve been through and explain how talking to someone else helped you overcome a difficult time.
 Meaningful relationships require give and take.
 People are much more willing to open up if you do too.

-E. Be optimistic.
 A positive attitude goes a long way.
 And it’s contagious!
 Tell your loved one you believe in them.
 Giving examples of other hurdles they’ve overcome is a great way to be encouraging.
 Explain there’s a solution to everything.
 Say: If something’s happening to you it’s happened to a lot of people who have come out the other side.
 You will too!

 When you think your daughter has an eating disorder: